diyan/pywinrm/README.md

 Set-Item -Path "WSMan:\localhost\Service\AllowUnencrypted" -Value $true
 ```

-As a repeat this should definitely not be used as your credentials and messages
+Again, this should *not* be used in production environments, as your credentials and WinRM
-will allow anybody to see what is sent over the wire.
+messages can be trivially recovered.

 ### Enabling WinRM on remote host